sanctitygeorge/aws-python-microservice-container/README.md

 The main aim of this project is to operationalize a Python App from a foundational basis.
 This simple app uses the fast-api to produce Wikipedia results for any key phrase.
 This project could be extended to any other type of APIs microoservices, machine learning model like prediction

-This is an AWS DevOps deployment project using Python Microservice

 ## Scaffold

 1. Create a Python Virtual Environment `python3 -m venv ~/.venv' or 'virtualenv ~/.venv`